ibexa/documentation-developer/docs/product_guides/product_guides.md

 ---
-description: Dicover various of Ibexa DXP features.
+description: Discover various Ibexa DXP features.
 page_type: landing_page
 ---

 # Product guides

-[[= product_name =]] product edtions comes with a variety of features.
+[[= product_name =]] product editions come with a variety of features.
 Discover the primary ones with the help of product guides.
 Condensed content allows you to quickly learn about their availability, capabilities, and benefits.

 [[= cards([